ckeditor/ckeditor5/docs/builds/guides/migrate.md

 ## Themes (skins)

-In CKEditor 5, the previous concept of "skins” was reviewed and is now called “themes”.
+In CKEditor 5, the previous concept of "skins" was reviewed and is now called "themes".

 If you have custom skins for CKEditor 4, these skins need to be recreated for CKEditor 5.
 Fortunately custom theming in CKEditor 5 is much more powerful and simpler than before.
 For more information, check how to {@link TODO create new themes in the CKEditor 5 Framework documentation}.